 4. Once you start uploading files, a warning pop-up window will appear asking “Are you sure about overwriting the files”.
-Click on checkboxes of “Overwrite” and “Always use this action“.
-Press on the “Ok” button.
+Click on the checkboxes “Overwrite” and “Always use this action”.
+Press on the “OK” button.

 Uploading files will take a few seconds to complete.
 And that’s it, you are done reinstalling WordPress via FTP.
 Point to be noted that this method only replaces your WordPress core files with Fresh ones without affecting your themes and plugins.

-WP-CLI or WordPress Command Line is a tool by which many developers use to customize WordPress Installations.
+WP-CLI or WordPress Command Line is a tool that many developers use to customize WordPress Installations.
 It is an available free and open-source tool that many users use to install plugins without using a browser.

-With the help of this tool, you can even add or remove users, Configure multisite installations, Contents, search and replace in the database.
-And many more features which we will not gonna discuss more in this article.
+With the help of this tool, you can even add or remove users, Configure multisite installations and contents, and search and replace in the database.
+And many more features which we will not discuss in this article.